sangria-graphql/sangria-graphql.github.io/learn.md

 }
 ```

 will have complexity `6`.
-You probably noticed, that score is a bit unfair since `pets` field is actually a list which can contain max 20
+You probably noticed, that score is a bit unfair since `pets` field is actually a list which can contain a max of 20
-elements in the reponse.
+elements in the response.

 You can customize the field score with `complexity` argument in order to solve this kind of issues: